An object file's section header table lets one

 The name should be taken from the

-architecture names used for e_machine
+architecture names used for e_machine.

-is the psect
+For instance .FOO.psect is the psect

 section defined by the FOO architecture.